Included in your registration

-There will be checkpoint rest stops supplying water and food at least every 30 miles (usually 20).
+There will be checkpoint rest stops supplying water and food at least every 30 miles (usually every 20).
 You get one spot with full lunch and elsewhere a selection of snacks.

 Rest stops have an opening and a closing time, so you must arrive between those if you want food.
 If you’re not going to make it in time bailout directions are available at each stop.

 There are a few stores on some routes, so carry money to supplement the rest stops.

 The routes of the D2R2 are as a true randonnee, where navigation is part of the challenge.
 You are responsible for your navigation tools and skills.
 We provide turn-by-turn directions and sometimes even a sign or two, but many riders still miss turns so please pay attention as a randonneur should.